strimzi/proposals/044-kraft-liveness-readiness.md

 | ZooKeeper | "imok" from 127.0.0.1:12181 | "imok" from 127.0.0.1:12181 |
 | ZK-based broker | if (ready) { listening on 9091 } else { have ZK session } | if (ready) { return true } |

-The "ready" check in both the liveness and readiness checks for a Zk-based broker is based on the existence of the file `../kafka-ready` which is created by the KafkaAgent when the broker state metric has value 3 (RUNNING).
+The "ready" check in both the liveness and readiness checks for a ZK-based broker is based on the existence of the file `../kafka-ready` which is created by the KafkaAgent when the broker state metric has value 3 (RUNNING).

 ## Background